Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 Problem Description:

-Most current AI Agents rely on predefined toolsets, which limits their flexibility and scalability in handling open, complex tasks.
-When faced with a problem that no existing tool can solve, the Agent often becomes helpless.
+Most current AI Agents rely on predefined toolsets, limiting their flexibility and scalability in handling open, complex tasks.
+When faced with a problem that cannot be solved with existing tools, agents often find themselves at a loss.

-The goal of this topic is to build an Agent with “self-evolution” capabilities, which can autonomously create and integrate new tools based on task requirements.
+The goal of this topic is to build an agent with “self-evolution” capabilities, able to autonomously create and integrate new tools based on task requirements.
 We draw on the ideas from the Alita paper (Alita: Generalist Agent Enabling Scalable Agentic Reasoning with Minimal Predefinition and Maximal SELF-EVOLUTION), which emphasizes “minimizing predefinition and maximizing self-evolution.”

 - Understand Task Requirements: Analyze the task and determine if new capabilities/tools are needed to complete it.